 If you thought buying an apartment in New York City was complicated, negotiating a rent-to-own arrangement is even more so.
-Your legal fees will likely be higher because you will be drafting an option agreement, a purchase agreement, and a rental agreement, says Strelov.
+Your legal fees will likely be higher because you will be drafting an option agreement, a purchase agreement, and a rental agreement, Strelov says.

 "The option and purchase agreements might be the same, but there will be two or three contracts and lenders don't usually allow for 100 percent of the rent payments to apply to the down payment."
-This can be another obstacle for buyers, says Strelov.
+This can be another obstacle for buyers, Strelov says.
 Most likely, the rent will be applied to the closing costs and the purchase price.

 "The devil is in the detail," he says, pointing out you'll also want to make sure the option agreement is "watertight" to avoid any confusion about how and when to exercise your right to buy so you don't lose the equity you've paid as rent.